Explaining the Success of AdaBoost and Random Forests as Interpolating Classifiers: Competing Explanations for the Effectiveness of Boosting

 We also contend that some of the mathematical theory connected with the statistical optimization view of boosting has a disconnect with the types of boosting algorithms that work in practice.
 The optimization theory of boosting insists that overfitting can be avoided by requiring the set of weak learners, to be just that: \textit{weak}. \citet{Buhlmann2003} argues that one can avoid overfitting by employing regularization with weak base learners.
 However, empirical evidence points to quite the opposite: boosting deep trees for many iterations tends to produce a better classifier than boosted stumps with regularization \citep{Mease2008}.
+The use of early-stopping as a form of regularization has also been called into question \citep{Mease2008}.
 The thrust of our paper will be to demonstrate why we \textit{should} actually expect boosting with deep trees run for many iterations to have better generalization error.
-Recent work also suggests that boosting deep trees may improve generalization error, although for very different reasons than the ones we present here \citep{Cortes2014}.
-One last problem with theory associated with the statistical view of boosting is that by its very nature it suggests that we should be able to extract conditional class probability estimates from the boosted fit, as the procedure is apparently maximizing a likelihood function. \citep{Mease2008}, however, points out a number of examples where the implied conditional class estimates from the boosting fit diverge to zero and one.
+Recent work also suggests that boosting low complexity classifiers may not be able to achieve good accuracy in difficult classification tasks such as speech recognition or image recognition \citep{Cortes2014}.
+This paper proposes an algorithm called ``DeepBoost" which encourages boosting high complexity base classifiers---such as very deep decision trees---but in a ``capacity-conscious" way.
+One last problem with theory associated with the statistical view of boosting is that by its very nature it suggests that we should be able to extract conditional class probability estimates from the boosted fit, as the procedure is apparently maximizing a likelihood function. \cite{Mease2008}, however, point out a number of examples where the implied conditional class estimates from the boosting fit diverge to zero and one.
 While boosting appears to do an excellent job as a classifier, it apparently fails to estimate probability quantiles correctly.

 We can now summarize the main empirical contradictions with existing theoretical explanations of boosting, which motivates the view we present in this paper: